NextronSystems/thor-manual/usage/special-scan-modes.rst

 Forensic Lab License
 ^^^^^^^^^^^^^^^^^^^^

-Lab scanning mode and its features are usually required in a non-private context.
+The scan of mounted disk or memory images is a use case that we call "lab scanning".
-It requires a `forensic lab license <https://www.nextron-systems.com/2020/11/11/thor-forensic-lab-license-features/>`__ which is meant to be used in corporate forensic labs.
+It requires a `forensic lab license <https://www.nextron-systems.com/2020/11/11/thor-forensic-lab-license-features/>`__ which is meant to be used in corporate digital forensic labs.

-You can achieve a similar (but not equal) scan using the following command line flags
+All other license types are meant for other use cases. (usually live system scanning) You can get a similar but not an equally thorough scan using the following command line flags

 .. code-block:: doscon